debayanghosh/Disaster_Response_Pipeline/README.md

 ## Warning
 The datasets included in this repository are very unbalanced, with few positive examples for several message categories.
 ## Licensing, Authors, Acknowledgements
-This app was completed as part of the [Udacity Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+I want to thank Udacity for encouraging me to do this project.This app was completed as part of the [Udacity Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).